thestudentroom/react-data-browser/README.md

 ## The problem

-Its time consuming to build your own table functionality when you want something unique or have more specific use case than table components that already exist.
+It's time consuming to build your own table functionality when you want something unique or have more specific use case than table components that already exist.

 ## This solution